The Science of Spectral Dreams: Why Your Brain Paints in Color

 A rainbow formed underwater.

 For her, this wasn't about "luck."
 It was a realization that even in the depths of her exhaustion, she possessed the light necessary to change her perspective.
 Within a week of that dream, she found the courage to set boundaries she had feared for years.
-The rainbow was the signal her subconscious sent to tell her: "The storm hasn't stopped, but tu have found the light within it."
+The rainbow was the signal her subconscious sent to tell her: "The storm hasn't stopped, but you have found the light within it."

 ---